 If you are searching for a business analyst training program, I am sure you will get a lot of options to choose from.
 Selecting the right business analyst training provider can be a daunting task.
-More so because the courses don’t come cheap so you can’t use trial and error technique.
+More so because the courses don’t come cheap so you can’t use the trial and error techniques.

 Disclaimer: I represent an IT certification training provider, TECHCANVASS and we are into business analyst training courses.
 However, I have tried to write this article considering myself as someone who is looking to find the right training provider.